 - The suspension requestor electronically signs a suspension form-based request.
-If the signature is validated, the certificate is promptly suspended for a period of 30 days and the SRA will inform the LuxTrust CRA of the event. - The suspension requestor does not electronically sign his request, but provides a correct Suspension/Revocation Password (Challenge), then the certificate is promptly suspended by the SRA for a period of 30 days maximum and the SRA will inform the LuxTrust CRA of the event. - If the password (Challenge) or the electronic signature is incorrect or cannot be validated, the SRA performs no change on the validity status of the Certificate but raises an "alarm" towards the CRA.
+If the signature is validated, the certificate is promptly suspended for the suspension period and the SRA will inform the LuxTrust CRA of the event. - The suspension requestor does not electronically sign his request, but provides a correct Suspension/Revocation Password (Challenge), then the certificate is promptly suspended by the SRA for the suspension period and the SRA will inform the LuxTrust CRA of the event. - If the password (Challenge) or the electronic signature is incorrect or cannot be validated, the SRA performs no change on the validity status of the Certificate but raises an "alarm" towards the CRA.

-For both a) and b) cases, LuxTrust CRA may inform the suspension requestor and the Subscriber that within the 30 days suspension period the Certificate can either be un-suspended or revoked before automatic revocation at expiration of the 30 days period.
+For both a) and b) cases, LuxTrust CRA may inform the suspension requestor and the Subscriber that within the suspension period the Certificate can either be un-suspended or revoked before automatic revocation at expiration of the suspension period period.
 For this purpose the requestor or the Subscriber must either send a un-suspension or revocation confirmation to the CRA (in case of remotely registered Certificate), or go to an LRA and proceed to a full validation of the request (for face-to-face registered Certificate):

-- When no valid un-suspension is performed within the 30 days suspension period, the Certificate is automatically revoked. - When an authorised requestor presents himself at a LRA or when a valid un-suspension / revocation confirmation is sent to the CRA, before the end of the 30 days suspension period: - If the authorised requestor requests the un-suspension (respectively the revocation) of the Certificate, then, once the authorised requestor and his/her request are authenticated and validated, the unsuspension (respectively revocation) request is sent to the CA through/by the CRA. - If the claimed authorised requestor is not correctly authenticated at the LRA, the LRA/CRA, no change on the validity status of the Certificate is done but an "alarm" is raised towards/by the CRA.
+- When no valid un-suspension is performed within the suspension period, the Certificate is automatically revoked. - When an authorised requestor presents himself at a LRA or when a valid un-suspension / revocation confirmation is sent to the CRA, before the end of the suspension period: - If the authorised requestor requests the un-suspension (respectively the revocation) of the Certificate, then, once the authorised requestor and his/her request are authenticated and validated, the unsuspension (respectively revocation) request is sent to the CA through/by the CRA. - If the claimed authorised requestor is not correctly authenticated at the LRA, the LRA/CRA, no change on the validity status of the Certificate is done but an "alarm" is raised towards/by the CRA.